-In the silence of its solitude, grieving can work through you, with the most intimate knowledge of your pain – if you let it.
+In the silence of its solitude, grief can work through you with the most intimate knowledge of your pain–if you let it.

 Grief can link your vacant feelings of vitality with your heart’s ability to embrace vitality, again and again.